Eric Haase Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the sixth-ranked team ERA among all league pitching staffs (3.81).
+- The Rangers' 3.80 team ERA ranks fifth across all MLB pitching staffs.

-- Rangers pitchers combine to give up the sixth-fewest home runs in baseball (79 total, one per game).
+- Rangers pitchers combine to surrender 80 home runs (one per game), the seventh-fewest in baseball.

+- The Rangers will send Dunning (6-1) to the mound for his 10th start of the season.
+He is 6-1 with a 2.89 ERA and 41 strikeouts through 71 2/3 innings pitched.

-- His last appearance came on Thursday against the Chicago White Sox, when the left-hander threw seven innings, surrendering two earned runs while giving up four hits.
+- The right-hander last pitched on Friday against the New York Yankees, when he went seven innings, allowing two earned runs while giving up five hits.

+- The 28-year-old has amassed an ERA of 2.89, with 5.1 strikeouts per nine innings, in 17 games this season.
+Opponents are hitting .239 against him.

 © 2023 Data Skrive.
 All rights reserved.